juswaldy/noobrainer/README.md

 # noobrainer

-This here is the repo for our MLE capstone project at [fourthbrain.ai](https://www.fourthbrain.ai/), cohort 6.
+This here is a repo for our MLE capstone project at [fourthbrain.ai](https://www.fourthbrain.ai/), cohort 6.
 The domain we have chosen is Natural Language Processing, specifically Automated Metadata Tagging and Topic Modeling.

-## Usage: The First Time

-### 1. Create an EC2 instance and ssh into it

-- Choose image type: `Deep Learning AMI (Ubuntu 18.04) Version 60.2`
-- Choose instance type: `g4dn.*`.
-The one we use for the demo is `g4dn.2xlarge`, but any size >= `large` should work fine.
-Note: We tried using `g4ad` instances and had trouble getting it to work with the GPU
-- Copy its public ip dns to clipboard
-- ssh into it
+## Usage

+### On your local machine

+### 1. Minimum requirements

+- 16G of RAM
+- [CUDA enabled GPU](https://developer.nvidia.com/cuda-gpus) with at least 4GB of memory
+- Ubuntu 18.04 LTS
+- Python 3.8

 ### 2. Clone this repo